 Every Memorial Day, I honor the sacrifice of my friend, Jay.
-As the world changes and the years fade, it is important that we never forget those who have selflessly sacrificed their lives in the service of our country.
+As the world changes and the years fade, it is more important than ever that we never forget those who have selflessly sacrificed their lives in the service of our country.
 Jay exemplifies that long gray line of West Pointers who lived and died by the motto: Duty, Honor, Country.

 I miss you, buddy.